 - a.
-At any point throughout the organization conduct process, the organization may request to enter into a Mutual Resolution Agreement.
-In pursuit of a Mutual Resolution Agreement, the Dean of Students and the Student Organization will work together to resolve the disciplinary matter in a way that eliminates the behavior(s), and prevents its recurrence, within the practice and culture of the organization The Dean of Students may continue pursuing an investigation even if a Student Organization requests to enter into a Mutual Resolution Agreement.
-A mutual resolution agreement is not a finding of responsibility, nor does it absolve the Student Organization of responsibility for any alleged violations.
+At any point during the conduct process, the Student Organization may submit a request to the Dean of Students to enter into a Mutual Resolution Agreement.
+A Mutual Resolution Agreement is a collaboration between the Dean of Students and the Student Organization to resolve the disciplinary matter in a way that eliminates the behavior(s) and prevents its recurrence, within the practice and culture of the organization.
+The Dean of Students may continue pursuing an investigation even if a Student Organization requests to enter into a Mutual Resolution Agreement.
+A Mutual Resolution Agreement is not a finding of responsibility, nor does it absolve the Student Organization of responsibility for any alleged violations.
 Rather, it is an opportunity to resolve an allegation of misconduct through a set of agreed-upon terms designed to improve the Student Organization's culture. - b.
-The result of this resolution process is an agreement between Student Organization and the university intended to restructure and rehabilitate the conduct and practices of the Student Organization through the completion of specified terms and conditions, which may include the development of Outcomes as outlined in section, 6-510. - c.
+The result of this resolution process is an agreement between the Student Organization and the university intended to restructure and rehabilitate the conduct and practices of the Student Organization through the completion of specified terms and conditions, which may include the development of Sanctions as outlined in Sec.
+6-510. - c.
 This agreement will last for a specified period of time, during which the Student Organization will be granted conditional registration.

 This conditional registration may be terminated if the organization is found in violation of any university policies as outlined in the Institutional Rules, or if the organization fails to comply with the terms and conditions of the agreement.

 Sec.
 6-510.
-Outcomes
+Sanctions